Adam-AtlasSoftware/RDNU/README.md

 ## Model Architecture & Training Pipeline

 The core network is a causal recurrent model based on the Decoupled G-buffer Guidance (RDG) framework.
-The current iteration (Base variant) utilizes 36 feature channels to retain complex texture dictionaries and relies on SSIM, L1, FFT, and Temporal Consistency loss functions.
+The current iteration (Base variant, called RDNU-L) utilizes 36 feature channels to retain complex texture dictionaries and relies on SSIM, L1, FFT, and Temporal Consistency loss functions.
+The smaller variant based on RDG-s (which we'll call RDNU-S) utilizes 16 channels.

 ### Dataset Processing
 The network is trained against the **MPI-Sintel** and **Virtual KITTI 2 (vKITTI)** datasets with pretraining on **GameIR** and **M3VIR** and The data loaders dynamically synthesize incomplete G-Buffers to ensure the model processes a pipeline identical to commercial game engines: